adamtry/assessment-person-frontend/README.md

-# Single View Frontend
+# Person Frontend

-This is the frontend for Single View 2.0, a monorepo comprising micro frontends taken from the @mtfh scope and repurposed for Single View.
+This is the frontend for the person display system, a monorepo comprising micro frontends taken from Single View and ultimately the @mtfh scope and repurposed for this application.

 <hr>